akshatchadhaa/spotify-popularity-analysis/README.md

 Danceability contributes to popularity but is not a decisive factor alone.
 -

-# Energy: High vs Low Popularity Tracks
+# :star: Energy: High vs Low Popularity Tracks

 ![Energy](images/{F03AD225-ECE9-48D8-88AB-1B29E72A75E2}.png)